Sleeping Murder: Title changes

 Christie's original manuscript of Sleeping Murder was entitled Murder in Retrospect after one of the chapters in the book.
-When the Hercule Poirot novel Five Little Pigs was later serialized in the US in Collier's Weekly from September to November 1941, the magazine's editing board retitled it Murder in Retrospect.
-This was also the title used by Christie's American publisher Dodd Mead and Company, presumably in order to capitalize on the recent US serialization.
+When the Hercule Poirot novel Five Little Pigs was later serialised in the US in Collier's Weekly from September to November 1941, the magazine's editing board retitled it Murder in Retrospect.
+This was also the title used by Christie's American publisher Dodd Mead and Company, presumably in order to capitalise on the recent US serialisation.
 Christie's original manuscript of Sleeping Murder was duly retitled Cover Her Face.

 Following the publication of P.D.
 James's début crime novel Cover Her Face in 1962, Christie became aware of the need to think up yet another title for the last Miss Marple book.
 She wrote to Edmund Cork on 17 July 1972, asking him to send her a copy of the unpublished Miss Marple manuscript and a copy of Max's deed of gift.
 So much time had passed that she was unable to remember if the manuscript was still called Cover Her Face or She Died Young.